faradzhev/ooo/README.md

-# creepy-ooo
-Creepy ways to tell your Boss that you're Out Of the Office
+## Creepy ways to tell your Boss that you're Out Of the Office